andershaga/polybar-bluetooth/README.md

 # polybar-bluetooth

-Based on [polybar/polybar-scripts/system-bluetooth-bluetoothctl](https://github.com/polybar/polybar-scripts/blob/master/polybar-scripts/system-bluetooth-bluetoothctl) it broke and this is my attempt to fix it
+Based on [polybar/polybar-scripts/system-bluetooth-bluetoothctl](https://github.com/polybar/polybar-scripts/blob/master/polybar-scripts/system-bluetooth-bluetoothctl) which broke and this is my fix

 ## dependencies